-In accordance with our Charter, our Board of Directors is divided into three classes, as nearly equal in number as possible, with the directors in each class serving for a staggered three-year term and one class being elected at each annual meeting of stockholders.
+In accordance with our Amended Charter, our Board of Directors is divided into three classes, as nearly equal in number as possible, with the directors in each class serving for a staggered three-year term and one class being elected at each annual meeting of stockholders.
 As a result, approximately one-third of our Board of Directors will be elected each year.
 Our directors are divided among the three classes as follows:

-- The Class I directors are Victor F. Ganzi, Devin O'Reilly and Robert M. Williams, Jr., and their terms will expire at the annual meeting of stockholders to be held in 2025; - The Class II directors are Christopher R. Gordon, Steven E. Rodgers and Rodney D. Windley, whose terms will expire at the Meeting, and are director nominees at the Meeting to serve as Class II directors until the 2026 Annual Meeting or until their respective successors are selected or qualified; and - The Class III directors are Dr. Sheldon M. Retchin, Jeff Shaner, Dr. Erica Schwartz and Richard Zoretic, and their terms will expire at the annual meeting of stockholders to be held in 2024.
+- The Class I directors are Victor F. Ganzi, Devin O'Reilly and Robert M. Williams, Jr., and their terms will expire at the Meeting, and are director nominees at the Meeting to serve as Class I directors until the 2025 Annual Meeting or until their respective successors are selected or qualified; - The Class II directors are Christopher R. Gordon, Steven E. Rodgers and Rodney D. Windley, and their terms will expire at the annual meeting of stockholders to be held in 2023; and - The Class III directors are Dr. Sheldon M. Retchin, Tony Strange, Dr. Erica Schwartz and Richard Zoretic, and their terms will expire at the annual meeting of stockholders to be held in 2024.